-Veteran White confident of Crucible return
+White confident of World Championship return

-Jimmy White confident of Crucible return despite defeat at World Snooker Tour Classic
+Jimmy White confident of World Championship return despite defeat at WST Classic

 Last updated on .From the section Snooker

-Jimmy White says he is "playing too well" not to qualify for next month's World Championship after reaching last 16 of the World Snooker Tour Classic.
+Six-times runner-up Jimmy White says he is "playing too well" not to qualify for next month's World Championship.

-'The Whirlwind', 60, was beaten 4-1 by China's Pang Junxu in Leicester after a fine run that included a third-round win over world number five Judd Trump.
+'The Whirlwind', 60, was beaten 4-1 by China's Pang Junxu at World Snooker Tour Classic in Leicester after a fine run that included a third-round win over world number five Judd Trump.

-He has not reached the final stages of the World Championshipsince 2006, with qualifying beginning on April 3.
+White has not reached the final stages of the tournament since 2006 and qualfying starts on 3 April.

 "I'll be getting to the Crucible," said White.

-White won the opening frame against Pang to raise hopes of a quarter-final place, but Pang won the next four to set up a meeting with Oliver Lines.
+White, winner of 38 titles during a decorated career, won the opening frame against Pang to raise hopes of a quarter-final place, but Pang won the next four to set up a meeting with Oliver Lines.

-"I am playing ok, I just ran out of steam" added White, who became the first player aged 60 or over to reach the last 16 of a ranking event for 31 years at the German Masters last month.
+"I am playing OK, I just ran out of steam" added White, who became the first player aged 60 or over to reach the last 16 of a ranking event for 31 years at the German Masters last month.

 "I'm really disappointed that I didn't compete.
 I won the first frame then I should have gone 2-0 up.
 I felt mentally drained.